BBA Women's Council (BBAWC)

 - Company Trek (Dallas): November 8

 Nice Girls Don’t Get the Corner Office: 101 Unconscious Mistakes Women Make That Sabotage Their Careers by Dr. Lois P. Frankel provides an insightful guide to help women navigate the workplace.
 Through the seven-week seminar series, BBA Women’s Council will engage in open discussions and interactive activities with fellow members, industry friends and alumni to learn more about the “101 Unconscious Mistakes.”

 Members of the BBA Women’s Council will be required to attend an opening session, seminars which will cover various issues for women, a closing session and two virtual meetings with a mentor.
-The BBA Women’s Council meets weekly from mid-February to early April.
+The BBA Women’s Council meets weekly from October to early November.
 Meetings are held Wednesdays from 2:00 p.m. to 3:30 p.m. at the McCombs School of Business.